pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - pega/pega - Use this chart to set customization parameters for your deployment.
 You will modify this chart later in the deployment tasks.

-- pega/addons – Use this chart to install any supporting services and tools which your Kubernetes environment will require to support a Pega deployment: the required services, such as a load balancer or metrics server, that your deployment requires depend on your cloud environment.
-For instance you can specify whether you want to use a generic load-balancer or use one that is offered in your Kubernetes environment, such as in AKS or EKS.
-The runbooks provide instructions to deploy these supporting services once per Kubernetes environment when you install the addons chart, regardless of how many Pega Infinity instances are deployed.

-To customize these files, you must download them from the repository to your local system, edit them with a text editor, and then save them to your local system using the same filename.
-In this set of tasks, you will focus on the pega/addons.yaml file; in the environment-specific runbook that you are using in the section, **Update the Helm chart values**, you will update the pega.yaml file.
+To customize this pega.yaml file, you must download it from the Pega-managed repository to your local system, edit it with a text editor, and then save it to your local system using the same filename.

 1. To add the Pega repository to your Helm installation, enter: